hojoung97/AndroidFundamentals/MVVMArchitecture/README.md

 - separates UI data from the UI components like Activities and Fragments so the UI only needs to think about displaying the data and not about the data itself.
 This is even enhanced with the use of LiveData class which updates the data easily.

 8. RecyclerView
+For myself only:

-For myself: Time to review RecyclerView and make sure I can make one without referencing
+Time to review RecyclerView and make sure I can make one without referencing